2015 Official Coded Variety Trials

 View Official Trial Location Sites

-Thirty-one conventional varieties are approved for sale in 2015; many of these varieties were not tested since 2008.
+Thirty-one conventional varieties are approved for sale in 2016; many of these varieties were not tested since 2008.
 Conventional trials were discontinued in 2012.
-Data for conventional varieties tested in 2009-2011 may be found in last year’s Sugarbeet Research and Extension Report or last year’s Official Variety Trial Report.
+Data for conventional varieties tested in 2009-2011 may be found in 2012’s Sugarbeet Research and Extension Report or 2012’s Official Variety Trial Report.

-Click here to open a pdf file with the 2014 Grower Info including:
+Click here to open a pdf file with the following 2015 Grower Info:

 - List of varieties approved for sale to ACSC growers

 - Multi-year performance of RR varieties from all sites

 - Performance of RR varieties under Aphanomyces conditions in 2015

 - Disease ratings for all nurseries (varieties tested in 2015)